kapsakcj/win10-linux-conda-how-to/README.md

 source activate unicyclerEnvironment
 ```

-You will now see `(unicyclerEnvironment)` in parenthesis show up prior to the normal ``user@user~:`` tag that is shown at the terminal before you type anything.
+You will now see `(unicyclerEnvironment)` in parenthesis show up prior to the normal ``user@host~:`` tag that is shown at the terminal before you type anything.
 This means that you are currently working in the environment that you created, running the versions of software that were installed with your program of interest.

 3. Install Unicycler and all of its dependencies :) into the current environment using:
 ```
-(unicyclerEnvironment) user@user~:$ conda install unicycler
+(unicyclerEnvironment) user@host~:$ conda install unicycler
 ```

 4. Check the list of programs installed by using:
 ```
-(unicyclerEnvironment) user@user~:$ conda list
+(unicyclerEnvironment) user@host~:$ conda list
 ```
 You can also run this same command from your root environment, but with different syntax:
 ```